Polypropylene

 • No alcohols

-• Assembly: Bonding not possible
+• Assembly: bonding not possible

-• Complex tools required
+• Complex tool required

-Facts and Figures:
+Facts and figures about PP

 GroupStandard Thermoplastics